keaton-taylor/keaton-taylor/_posts/2018-2-14-case-study-mealthy.md

 series: TL;DR
 ---

 ### My time at Mealthy was interesting and challenging.
-Preemptively building a digital platform to coincide with physical product releases is a very meaty problem to try and solve.
+Preemptively building a digital platform to coincide with physical product releases is a very meaty problem set.
 I'm going to highlight a few specific parts of my 8 months working with the team.
 I had the opportunity to be an early contract hire which allowed me to grow and lead a very talented team as the organization scaled up.

 ### Starting from Scratch
 As the first contractor for Mealthy I was able to help the CEO define systems and processes to create a product-focused culture.
 Being the first and only designer for a while meant we were working through a lot of bad ideas.
 I worked with the CEO to bring in the first engineering contractors to work with the editorial team.
 We tackled a lot of the crazy early stage work - like branding, defining a basic visual system and helping build and evolve a brand bible.